Can Elon Musk solve world hunger with Tesla share sale? | DW | 08.11.2021

 Elon Musk is one of several billionaires whose massive wealth has made them targets of a new US tax regime proposal

 In a Twitter poll conducted over the weekend, Musk asked his 62 million followers on the social media site whether they were in favor of him selling 10% of his Tesla stocks.
-Nearly 58% of the 3.5 million users that participated in the survey voted in favor of the move.
+Nearly 58% of the 3.5 million users who participated in the survey voted in favor.
 Tesla shares fell on Monday following the news.

-Musk owns around 20% of all Tesla shares, equivalent to roughly $200 billion (€173 billion).
-His personal fortune is currently around $338 billion, according to the Bloomberg Billionaire Index.
+Musk owns about 20% of all Tesla shares, equivalent to roughly $200 billion (€173 billion).
+His personal fortune is currently about $338 billion, according to the Bloomberg Billionaire Index.

 The survey followed a back-and-forth last week between the Tesla founder and the chief of the United Nations World Food Programme (WFP), David Beasley.
 In an exchange on Twitter, Musk had said he would sell Tesla shares to gain cash to help fight world hunger as long as Beasley could prove where the money was going.